mamadoulaminekaba/mamadoulaminekaba.com/support.md

 ## 💡 Who This Support Is For

-This is a call for support from individuals, institutions, and innovation incubators — like **ImpactHub Mali** — that are committed to:
+This is a call for support from individuals, institutions, and innovation incubators — like [Impact Hub Bamako](https://the-hub.company) — that are committed to:

 - Educational accessibility
 - Inclusive technology for emerging economies